lavender farming profit per acre | lavender cultivation in India

 • Scientific / botanical name of lavender is Lavandula spica.

-• Height of the lavender plant is between 40 cm to 80 cm.
+• Height of the plant is between 40 cm to 80 cm.

-• Leaf shape of lavender is diverse across the genus.
+• Leaf shape is diverse across the genus.

-• In most species the leaves of the lavender plant are covered by thin hairs.
+• In most species the leaves of the plant are covered by thin hairs.

-• In lavender plants indumentum contains the essential oil.
+• In these plants indumentum contains the essential oil.

-• Lavender flowers contain various colours like blue, violet, lilac, blackish, purple or yellowish.
+• Flowers contain various colours like blue, violet, lilac, blackish, purple or yellowish.

 • To grow this plant you must have a right climate similar to North East Africa, cape Verde and Mediterranean.